 With that in mind, I feel a little ungrateful saying this, but…I wasn’t exactly thrilled at first to be moving into this apartment.
 Why?
 Well, my husband and I have been affectionately referring to this place as “poo-partment” since April 2016.

 You see, one of his lovely upstairs neighbors does not understand proper disposal of cooking oil.
-So, he’d been dumping what I have to assume were the remains of his latest schnitzel down the drain.
+So, this neighbor had been dumping what I have to assume were the remains of his or her latest schnitzel down the drain.
 That caused a pipe in our kitchen to backup and dirty water went everywhere.
-It also filled someone else’s storage room in the basement with poo-water as well; my condolences to whomever that was (unless it’s the dumb-ass who poured the oil down the drain; then I hope it destroyed all of your family heirlooms, hopes, and dreams).
+It also filled someone else’s storage room in the basement with poo-water as well; my condolences to whomever that was (unless it’s the dumbass who poured the oil down the drain; then I hope it destroyed all of your family heirlooms, hopes, and dreams).

 Long story short, it was all professionally cleaned before we arrived in Wolfsburg, and you would never know, just looking around, that “The Poop-pening” ever even happened.
 But I know, and while it gets easier every day to forget, the knowledge still lingers.
 Like a ghost; a dirty, oily ghost.

 So even though everything was professionally cleaned and the floors entirely replaced, there was still one glaring problem: we don’t have a kitchen.
 Only the refrigerator, microwave, and upper cabinets survived unscathed; we would have to replace everything else.
 I know this has been talked about to death on literally every other “I’ve moved to Germany and here are the differences between the USA and Germany!” blog, but…For the few of you who don’t know: you buy and install your own kitchen in Germany; even if you’re just renting an apartment.